Public Trust

 The public node is a convenience gateway for visitors and mobile users, not a guarantee of decentralization.
 Decentralization improves only as more independent people run nodes, publish safe registry metadata, compare chain height and block hashes, keep their own backups, and avoid relying on one operator.
 Registry reliability and uptime are operational signals, not identity verification.
 The network is young, the production node is currently a main public gateway for many users, and users should make their own risk decisions.

-Mining rewards, treasury rewards, tips, exchange offers, lending activity, price signals, and governance votes are experimental software features.
-Exchange trade records can track offer acceptance, VLQ transaction IDs, on-chain confirmation, participant completion confirmations, and disputes, but Vorliq cannot enforce off-chain payment, goods, services, delivery, or legal recovery.
+Mining rewards, treasury rewards, tips, peer community requests, lending activity, price signals, and governance votes are software features.
+Community request records can track request acceptance, VLQ transaction IDs, on-chain confirmation, participant completion confirmations, and disputes, but Vorliq cannot enforce off-chain payment, goods, services, delivery, or legal recovery.
 Treasury records can track reward inflows, spending proposal votes, pending payout transactions, confirmed payouts, and public ledger entries, but Vorliq does not claim legal treasury control, charitable status, investment management, or guaranteed use of funds.
 Governance can change only supported software settings with validation, and executed setting changes are recorded as public rule-change history.
 Governance is not legal voting or legal control of an organization.
 These features can change through governance, software updates, or operational decisions.
 The mobile app is source and export ready, but it has not yet been published to Google Play or the App Store.